-Wading boots often come with crappy insoles.
+Wading boots often come with crappy insoles and shoe inserts.
 These insoles then need a replacement, and you have to be considerate while shopping for one.
 The best insoles for wading boots take the stress off your feet.
 They can be the difference between a fun or flop day at fishing.

 Best Insoles For Wading Boots

-Here are some of the best wading boots insole I have tried;
+Here are some of the best wading boots insoles I have tried.

 1. KEEN Utility Men’s K-30 Gel Insole for Neutral Arches – Best For Medium Arches